 “May God save the country, for it is evident the people will not.”

-In keeping with our Presidential Visits series (SEE ALL AT END), on May 20th, 1851, President Millard Fillmore met with local dignitaries and spent the night at the Eagle Hotel, located at the corner of Main and State Street where the Powers Building now stands.
+In keeping with our Presidential Visits series, on May 20th, 1851, President Millard Fillmore met with local dignitaries and spent the night at the Eagle Hotel, located at the corner of Main and State Street where the Powers Building now stands.
 On June 27th, 1856, Fillmore returned as the presidential nominee of the American Party, popularly known as the Know Nothings.

 For reasons known only to the gods of Madison Avenue (or perhaps to the intercession of St. Thomas More, the patron saint of politicians), back in the 1960s President Millard Fillmore was rescued from a well-deserved obscurity to became a media star, albeit a faint and short-lived one.

 From the attempt to salvage Millard’s reputation in author Robert Rayback’s definitive biography, to record albums (in 1964 my old man gave me a copy of “Sing along with Millard Fillmore,” a compilation of presidential campaign songs) to 1965 when the University of Buffalo took over the city’s occasional observance of Favorite Son Fillmore’s Jan.
 7 birthday and made it an annual media event, to a Fillmore 1968 anti-war “Peace at Any Price” button (more on that later), many factors seemed to coalesce to answer, at least temporarily, the question, Millard who?